aspiringsecurity/De-Transport-Monitor/README.md

 - Sync with incident database: - Signer module for verification of transport incidents: https://github.com/aspiringsecurity/De-Transport-Monitor/tree/main/electronicincidentmanagement/signer-waves-transactions .
 Please visit Demo 1 at https://drive.google.com/drive/u/1/folders/12pzP2fGs5B8tYVtn2qojLHSUREPPCaqV

- # Lens and Biconomy integration, Web3 ecosystem tools
+ # DID, TBD, Lens and Biconomy integration, Polygon ID, Web3 ecosystem tools

 Spare Parts Lens is a Social graph for Defi.
 It will take user's transactions, trades, positions or any defi activity on the spare parts Defi marketplace.
 And Suggests users to put on social graph lens.